ronnytorresmtz/aws-codedeploy-configuration/README.md

 ##2) Deploy a New Revisión (commit)

+  Go to your GitHub Repository and make any commit after that make with the AWS CodeDeploy Service a Deployment.

     a) Select the Deployment Group from the table.
     b) Select the Action "Deploy new revision" to display the Page Create a New Deploy.